The No 1 reason why you could keep yourself depressed without realizing it and how to avoid this trap.

 Peter now realized that resenting Dan wasn't only unfair, it was also not getting him anywhere.

 Why am I telling you this story?

-The truth is that there are many ignorant people out there who do not make any effort to educate themselves about mental health matters.
+The truth is that there are many ignorant people out there who do not make any effort to educate themselves about mental health issues.

 And if all these people could just make the effort, things would be so much easier for everyone who’s suffering.

-But, sadly if you let this truth drive you, it could make you get so angry and bitter with the world that your bitterness becomes the very meta-cognitive thing that traps you in depression.
+But, sadly if you let this truth drive you, it could make you get so angry and bitter with the world that your bitterness creates the cognitive vulnerability that traps you in a mood disorder for life.

-Does your depression make you lie to the ones you love?
+Does your depression make you lie to your loved ones?

 Maybe because you don't want to affect them with your bad emotions.

 One of my client's, Tiffany, felt exactly like this.